tierratechnologies/logmate.co.nz/content/policies/privacy.md

 ### Sharing with other services

 If you connect your Logmate account to any Other Integrated Service, the default setting is generally that Logmate automatically shares your activity and activity-related stories with that service, including your Location.
 You understand that such information may be attributed to your account on the Other Integrated Service and may be published on such service.
-See section XXXX below to learn how you can disable sharing of information on Other Integrated Services.
+See section *Sharing with Third Party Services* below to learn how you can disable sharing of information on Other Integrated Services.

 In order to connect to a third party service, you will be prompted to enter your access credentials for that third party service.
 Logmate may store your username and an access token or similar credentials obtained from the third party service, so that you are able to share particular items of content, on that third party service, on an individual basis, without entering your access credentials again.